Located in the north-east of Wiltshire, Swindon is the county’s largest settlement, with a population of more than 220,000 people.

 Clinical Lead: Dr Nadia Coates

-Carfax NHS Medical Center (branch)
+Carfax NHS Medical Centre (branch)

 Brunel PCN 5